cafalchio/fix_coinluxe/README.md

 ## Navbar

 - The website has a navigation bar that allows users to navigate to different sections of the website.
-- The navbar may include links to the home page, cryptocurrencies list, user account pages, and other relevant sections.
+- The navbar may include links to the home page, cryptocurrencies list, user account pages, add credits link and other relevant sections.

 ## Footer